Mission Trips & Disaster Relief

 Church of the Incarnation has been going to Belize since 2005 to help better the lives of the enormous percentage of children who populate this tiny Central American country.

-Our ministry has become multi-faceted: we create and improve the educational opportunities in schools by installing proper, lending libraries; we refurbish dilapidated play yards; we complete any needed construction projects at Anglican Mission churches; we share the Word of God with children through Christian education, related arts and crafts, reading to the children, and worshiping with them.
+Our ministry sends out two teams a year to tackle numerous projects.
+In February, we help improve the educational opportunities in schools by performing repairs, refurbish dilapidated play yards.
+Also, we complete any needed construction projects at Anglican Mission churches; we share the Word of God with children through Christian education, related arts and crafts, reading to the children, and worshiping with them.
+In the summer, we work to provide safe water to refugees communities by repairing water wells.

 Church of the Incarnation has been sending adult mission teams to Honduras since the year 2000.
 Honduras is the second poorest country in the Western Hemisphere, second only to Haiti.
 Our team provides: Christian Education; construction; and a medical/dental/pharmacy clinic.
 Spanish speaking skills are helpful, but not required.
 What is required is a willingness to serve our less fortunate brothers and sisters and to share Christ’s love.
 The team needs medical doctors, nurses, and dentists to assist in the medical/dental clinic.
 This is a crucial component to the trip as the people from that area do not have access to adequate medical care.
 Also, the mission team sets up a pharmacy and needs volunteers to assist with setting up and tracking the inventory.
 This mission trip typically happens mid to late June each year and commitment is required by March.
 If you are interested in serving on the mission team or assisting with preparation for the trip, please email Mission & Outreach.